Accounting · Richmond

 Exactly what you get

 You get the project-level financial truth standard accounting hides: profitability per engagement and retainer, cost of delivery against revenue, and a budget-versus-actual that's live instead of hand-built at month-end.
 For a Richmond agency that means finance can flag an unprofitable account while there's still time to fix it.
-It usually sits on top of your existing QuickBooks or Xero and connects to your project management software and business intelligence dashboards, so the GL stays where it works and you add only what's missing.
+It usually sits on top of your existing QuickBooks or Xero and connects to your project management software and business intelligence (BI) dashboards, so the GL stays where it works and you add only what's missing.
 You also get audit-ready reporting for a corporate parent or external accountant.

 How to choose a developer in Richmond